dev-labs-bg/football-stats/README.en.md

 If you want to contribute, but you're not sure where to start you can always take a look at the issues /TODO: insert link here/ we have open and pick up with some of them.

+Try to follow our conventions for naming issues, branches and existing code structure.

 ## Happy coding!